CSCfi/csc-user-guide/docs/apps/julia.md

 srun julia my_script.jl
 ```

 This runs the script <var>my\_script.jl</var> one time using one cpu-core.
-You can find more information about batch jobs on Puhti from the [user guide](../computing/running/getting-started.md).
+You can find more information about batch jobs on Puhti-rhel7 from the [user guide](../computing/running/getting-started.md).

 ## More information